 "But how do you know they're practicing everything and forming letters correctly if you don't stick to a curriculum?" she asked me.

 It's easy enough to keep a copy of the manuscript alphabet on the fridge and on the table where you gather to homeschool.
-There are approximately a zillion downloads of the printed ABCs online, or you can visit a teacher store to get a poster or cards with the ABCs on them that you can display where you homeschool.
+There are approximately a zillion ABC printables online, or you can visit a teacher store to get a poster or cards with the ABCs on them that you can display where you homeschool.
 There are ABC placemats you can leave on the table.
 For a few years running, I kept a heavy-duty laminated copy of the ABCs, handwritten manuscript style, in my homeschool tote bag that went with us on our outings.

 Any of these provide the model, the reference point, that your children need to be able to see the letters, learn to recognize them, and copy them.
 It's definitely important for them to have this information, and you can also read about correct letter formation so you can observe and guide their efforts.